Conformalised data synthesis: Introduction

 \subsection{Contributions}

-In this article, we propose \emph{conformalised data synthesis} to reliably improve Deep Learning prediction performance on small and imbalanced datasets.
-Our algorithm's statistical quality guarantees stem from uncertainty quantification founded on hypothesis testing.
-To the best of our knowledge, this is the first extension of the foundational Conformal Prediction confidence framework to data generation.
+In this article, we propose conformal data synthesis to significantly improve Deep Learning prediction performance on small and imbalanced datasets.
+Our algorithm builds on Conformal Prediction, a foundational confidence framework founded on hypothesis testing.
+To the best of our knowledge, this is the first extension of Conformal Prediction to data generation.

-Inspired by the innovative conformal clustering work presented in~\cite{Cherubin2015}, our algorithm relies on the confidence of feature space regions to reliably synthesise new, high-quality data points.
+Inspired by the innovative conformal clustering work presented in~\cite{Cherubin2015}, our algorithm relies on the confidence of feature space regions to synthesise new data points.
 Our three key contributions are: \begin{itemize} \item We incorporate ground-truth labels, making the confidence modelling process \emph{supervised}, \item We identify \emph{label-conditional} confidence regions in the feature space, \item And, most decisively, the confidence regions are an intermediate stage from which we \emph{synthesise new data points}. \end{itemize}

-In the following sections, we will discuss the context and motivation of our data synthesis solution (\Cref{sec:relatedWork}); Present the design, inspiration, and theoretical foundation of our algorithm (\Cref{sec:cpBackground,sec:proposal}); And systematically evaluate the empirical advantages of our proposal on carefully selected real-world datasets of varying difficulty (\Cref{sec:results}).
+In the following sections, we will discuss the context and motivation of our data synthesis solution (\Cref{sec:relatedWork}); Present its theoretical foundation and inspiration (\Cref{sec:cpBackground}); Introduce our proposed synthesis algorithm (\Cref{sec:proposal}); Systematically evaluate the empirical advantages on real-world datasets of varying difficulty (\Cref{sec:results}); And discuss practical advice and future directions of the proposed algorithm (\Cref{sec:discussion}).